collective-soundworks/soundworks/README.md

 #### Client side

 On the client side, a module extends the `ClientModule` base class.
 The module has to implement a `.start()` method and has to call its `.done()` method to hand over the control to the next module.
-While most modules would complete their process before calling done, some modules continue processing in the background afterwards.
-This is for example the case for the `sync` module that hands over the control after a first synchronization with the server, but may continue re-synchronizing clocks afterwards.
+Most modules would call their `.done()` method when their process is complete.
 For instance, if the purpose of the module is to load files, the module should call the method `.done()` when the files are loaded.
-Similarly, if the purpose of the module is to synchronize the clocks, the module should call the method `.done()` when the clocks are synced.
+However, some modules continue processing in the background afterwards.
+For example, this is the case of the `sync` module that calls its `.done()` method after the very first synchronization with the server is done, but that also continues to run in the background afterwards to keep re-synchronizing the clocks regularly during the rest of the scenario.

 You will find [more information on the `ClientModule` base class in the API section](#clientmodule).
 ##### The `.start()` method

 The `.start()` method is called to start the module.
 It should handle the logic and the steps that lead to the completion of the module.

+For instance, `.start()` method of the performance module that implements the main part of an application inherits the `.start()` method from the `ClientPerformance` base class.
+The method the base class sends a message to the server to add the client to the list of active player clients that is maintained in the `ServerPerformance` base class and that can be used by the derived performance class.

-For instance, the purpose of the `ClientCheckin` module is handle assign an available player index to a client connected via the player namespace.
+that usually is inherited by  scenario, provides a basic exchange with the server purpose of the `ClientCheckin` module is handle assign an available player index to a client connected via the player namespace.
 Optionally, the module can assign a position associated to a predefined seat or area to the player.
 When the module is configured with a predefined `seating` plan, it would request an available seat and display it to the player.
 In detail, the `.start()` method of the module does the following:

 - It sends a request to the `ServerCheckin` module via WebSockets, asking the server to send the label of an available seat.